superhero-com/superhero/docs/tutorials/hackathon/quickstart.md

 ---

 <Warning>
 Short on time?
-Follow this 10–15 minute path to get an extension running end‑to‑end.
+Follow this 10–15 minute path to get a plugin running end‑to‑end.
 </Warning>

 ## AI‑assisted quick start (Cursor or similar)